baranseldinc/realtime-multiplayer-snake-game/README.md

 ## Features

 - Both desktop and mobile versions are provided
-- To be informed other users scores and how many online users in
+- Informing other user scores and online users in
 - Possible to change direction of snake without waiting its last moves completion (Until 5 key press)

 ## Tech